dotnet/docs/docs/standard/choosing-core-framework-server.md

 ## When to choose .NET Framework

-While .NET Core offers significant benefits for new application patterns, the .NET Framework will continue to be the natural choice for many existing scenarios and as such, it won’t be replaced by .NET Core for all server applications.
-In general, you should consider using .NET Core because of the benefits provided by it, except in the following cases where .NET Framework is a better match:
+While .NET Core offers significant benefits for new applications and application patterns, the .NET Framework will continue to be the natural choice for many existing scenarios and as such, it won’t be replaced by .NET Core for all server applications.

 ### Current .NET Framework applications

 In most cases, you won’t need to migrate your existing applications to .NET Core.
-Instead of that, the natural approach is to embrace .NET Core as you extend your existing applications, such as adopting microservices for new additions to your system.
-The .NET Framework will continue to be shipped at its current pace, sharing the innovation in areas like the .NET Standard Library, languages, and core components. .NET Framework constraints solved by .NET Core such as cross-platform, modularity, and performance don’t affect existing applications in traditional workloads.
-You should evaluate .NET Core only if these benefits outperform the cost of a migration.
+Instead, a recommended approach is to use .NET Core as you extend an existing application, such as writing a new web service in ASP.NET Core.

 ### A need to use third-party .NET libraries or NuGet packages not available for .NET Core